OpenHPS/openhps-core/docs/paper/paper.md

 affiliations:
  - name: Vrije Universiteit Brussel, Belgium
    index: 1
-date: 13 November 2023
+date: 06 February 2025
 bibliography: paper.bib
 ---

 ## Abstract
 Positioning systems are a collection of technologies and algorithms that can help to determine the location of people and objects.
-While outdoor positioning systems mainly use satellites such as GPS to perform the tracking, many different technologies exist that can offer better latency, accuracy or battery efficiency depending on the use case.
+While outdoor positioning systems primarily use satellites such as GPS to perform the tracking, many different technologies exist that can offer better latency, accuracy or battery efficiency depending on the use case.
 These use cases can range from indoor positioning systems where there is no standardised technology to smaller scale positioning systems such as tracking the location of a pen on a piece of paper.
 In the research domain of positioning and tracking, these novel types of positioning systems are often implemented as single use protypes with no common data format, making it difficult to replicate or expand.
 OpenHPS was created as a framework to enable to creation of positioning systems for a wide range of use cases and to also allow a wide range of commonly used algorithms that can be extended when needed.
 The creation of a positioning system using our framework is graph based, allowing developers to share individual custom *nodes* that implement new algorithms or fuse sensor data from a variety of technologies.

 ## Keywords
 Hybrid positioning systems, interoperable positioning systems, indoor positioning, stream processing

 # Statement of Need
+Existing positioning systems or frameworks such as AnyPlace focus on a specific use case, platform or set of algorithms.
+While this facilitates the development of a positioning system, it also limits the freedom to design custom algorithms or positioning systems.
+In positioning systems developed for academic purposes, proprietary systems are created that are difficult to replicate or extend.
+OpenHPS was created to address these issues by providing a modular framework that allows developers to create positioning systems for a wide range of use cases.
+The framework is designed to be interoperable, allowing developers to share their algorithms and positioning systems with others.

 ## Context
 `OpenHPS` is an open source hybrid positioning system framework written in TypeScript.
 It can be run on the server using NodeJS, the browser or even hybrid mobile applications such as NativeScript, React-Native and CapacitorJS.
 The general design of a positioning system created using our framework consists of a graph with a set of nodes that process data.